Updated May 4, 2023.

-Acceptable proof of COVID-19 vaccination will be the same as all other school-required vaccines.
-A student may provide the vaccination card that includes the name of the provider, name of the patient, date, type of vaccine, and lot number.
+Acceptable proof of COVID-19 vaccination will be the same as school-required vaccines.
+A student or staff member may provide the vaccination card that includes the name of the provider, name of the patient, date, type of vaccine, and lot number.
 For students who received their vaccine in Colorado, the school may verify proof of vaccination with CIIS.
 Schools do not need written consent to look up vaccination records in CIIS.
 Students who receive their vaccination outside of Colorado may provide both their vaccination cards and/or IIS records from the state where they received their shots.

 Additionally, CDPHE has added COVID-19 vaccines to the “recommended vaccines” section of the official Colorado Certificate of Immunization to better enable incoming students to share records of their immunizations with their school.

 Colorado’s K-12 public school COVID-19 vaccination data dashboard will continue to be a resource for families, schools, local public health agencies, health care providers, and other partners, and will be updated to show data for the 2022-2023 school year.
 COVID-19 vaccination rates at the district, school, and grade levels can help parents/guardians/caregivers, educators, and school staff make informed decisions about mitigation practices they may want to consider for their children and/or themselves.
 This is especially important for parents of children with weakened immune systems and educators/school staff with immunocompromising conditions.